Teldh/edurell/EVA_apps/EdurellVideoAnnotation/README.md

     Updated python version to 3.7.11
     Packeges must be adapted to that version

+- Save burst auto and semiauto on DB

+    To save into db the burst results decomment the lines of code (544-569) of main.py

 - Get synonyms from wordnet NLTK (manual annotator)

   to get synonyms automatically at the start change the commented lines on: